HJ23/Algorithms-for-interview-/LongestPalindromeLenght/Readme.md

-### Find lenght of longest palindrome in given input string
+### Find length of longest palindrome in given input string